Anthony enjoys spending time in the workshop, kitchen, garden, and out fishing. Many of his DIY projects are featured in his yard.

 Step 6: Continue to Shape and Sand

 Sanding and shaping each piece can be tedious.
-To make the job easier, I use a sanding drum attachment on my drill press.
+I use a sanding drum attachment on my drill press to make the job easier.
 The spinning drum makes quick work of shaping the small sticks, and the curved profile enables me to create bevels and rounded edges for a custom fit.

-For final shaping, I sanded the end of the stick.
-Rubbing the end against a strip of sand paper by hand provides extra control and reduces the risk of over-sanding and making the piece too short.
+For the final shaping, I sanded the end of the stick.
+Rubbing the end against a strip of sandpaper by hand provides extra control and reduces the risk of over-sanding and making the piece too short.

 Step 7: Knot the Eye